-Václav Havel was born in 1939 in Prague.
+Václav Havel was born in 1939 in Prague2.
 He came from a major Prague business family.
-From the perspective of then communists, he came from a so-called "burgeois" family.
+From the perspective of then communists, he came from a so-called "burgeois" family3.
 Havel's origin was quite determining for his future.
 The communists later misused his origin as a tool to damage his reputation especially when Charter 77 was issued.
-Since Havel was a co-author and a spokesperson for Charter 77, the propaganda described Havel as an immoral property-revanchist who is not interested in human rights at all.
+Since Havel was a co-author and a spokesperson for Charter 77, the propaganda described Havel as an immoral property-revanchist who is not interested in human rights at all.4 na Zábradlí Theatre.
+Havel was an author of other plays, for example Audience (Audience).
+Havel was also an essayist, he has written a famous essay called Moc bezmocných (The Power of the Powerless).
+Some of his texts were published after 1989, for example Dopisy Olze (Letters for Olga) etc.5

 As a businessman's son, Havel was not allowed to study at the university, however he attended evening classes at the grammar school.
 He worked as a stage technician.
 He became more active in politics during the Prague spring period.
-During '60s he became a playwright; his play Zahradní slavnost (The Garden Party) was presented in the Divadlo na Zábradlí Theatre.
-Havel was an author of other plays, for example Audience
+During '60s he became a playwright; his play Zahradní slavnost (The Garden Party) was presented in the Divadlo